 I apologize if I missed mentioning some of the other equally engaging presentations and I also regret not being able to attend presentations like the one on LOINC and UCUM by my friend and E3C colleague, Jozef Aerts, XML4Pharma.
 The two systems, used respectively for coding lab tests and representing units, are now mandated by the FDA.
 They will certainly improve the way we can collect and exchange central lab data.

 To conclude, this year at E3C, we had to reduce the number of presentations and give higher preference to regulatory presentations and user showcases.
 However, the good news is that for the “CDISC 360 preliminary demonstrations”, CDISC has organized a separate virtual event.
-It is planned for April 28, and you can register now by clicking here.

 Access the recording of Angelo’s presentation at CDISC-EU Interchange.

 Angelo Tinazzi is Senior Director, Statistical Programming, Clinical Data Standards and Clinical Data Submission at Cytel.
 He is a well- published and recognized expert in statistical programming with over 20 years' experience in clinical research.
 The application of CDISC standards in different therapeutic areas is part of his core expertise since 2003 in particular in the context of data submission to health authorities such as the FDA and PMDA.

 Angelo is an authorized CDISC instructor and member of the CDISC ADaM Team as well as the CDISC European Committee where he also manages the Italian-speaking CDISC User Network.